 Business Readiness Bulletin – The UK transition

-- Using the UKCA mark from 1 January 2021
+- Letters to businesses about new trade arrangements with the EU from 1 January 2021

 - New Guidance

 The UK has secured a free trade agreement with Japan, which is the UK’s first major trade deal as an independent trading nation and will increase trade with Japan by an estimated £15.2 billion.
 UK businesses will benefit from tariff-free trade on 99% of exports to Japan.

 The deal is also an important step towards joining the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 The deal will give UK businesses a gateway to the Asia-Pacific region and help to increase the resilience and diversity of our supply chains.
 Further details can be found here.

 HMRC have written to businesses about the new trading arrangements when the UK leave the EU single market and customs Union.
 You can find a copy of the letter here.
 An overview of the steps to take is below.

 - Make sure you have a GB EORI number